 Chair Provence asked if there was a daily parking increase.
-Mr. Tietjen said there was not an increase on daily parking rates.
-Chair Provence said the committee would like to see an increase on the daily parking fee.
+Mr. Tietjen said that was correct.

 Mr. Brinsfield asked if it could be more equitable to also increase daily parking.

 Chair Provence asked if there was an analysis of elasticity for ridership as part of this increase.
 Mr. Tietjen said he was unsure and would get back.